The Virtual Armchair General

 A campaign system for The Sword and The Flame, this dedicated rules set allows players to be both members of Parliament and Native Potentates.

-TSNS is the last word in a complete Colonial Campaign System!
+TSNS is--and remains--the last word in a complete Colonial Campaign System!

-NOW available in it's all new, professionally printed full color, US Edition for $40.00, plus postage.
+NOW available in it's all new 4th Edition for $30.00, plus postage.

 Return To Titles List